 The Types of Joint Life Insurance Available

-First-to-die insurance can be sold as a permanent policy or term life insurance, though even on a permanent policy, the joint insured has a term policy.
-Each insured person has their own policy and can name their own beneficiary.
-A first-to-die policy provides a death benefit after the first person covered passes away.
+First-to-die insurance can be sold as a permanent or term policy, though even on a permanent first-to-die policy, the joint insured (known as a rider) has a term.
+Each insured person can name their own beneficiary.
+With first-to-die life insurance, the policy pays out after the first of the insured passes away.

-Much like an individual insurance policy, first-to-die joint insurance can offer some financial protection for the surviving partner if they are named as a designated beneficiary.
-When one person on a first-to-die policy passes away, some insurance companies will offer the surviving insured person an option to convert their policy into an individual policy with the same death benefit and underwriting class.
+First-to-die joint insurance can offer some financial protection for the surviving insured partner if they are named as a designated beneficiary.
+If the first person to pass away is the primary insured, most insurance companies will offer the rider an option to convert their policy into an individual policy with the same death benefit and underwriting class.

 Second-To-Die Insurance (Survivorship Policy)

-A second-to-die joint life insurance policy, also known as last-to-die insurance or a survivorship policy, is typically permanent and pays out a death benefit only when both policyholders have passed away.
-When the first person dies, instead of receiving a payout, the other person continues to pay the premiums to keep the policy in force.
+A second-to-die joint life insurance policy, also known as last-to-die insurance or a survivorship policy, is typically a permanent life insurance policy that pays out a death benefit only when both of the insured people have passed away.

 Do You Have to Be Married to Have a Joint Life Insurance Policy?

-Joint Life Insurance Policy vs. Single Life Insurance Policy
+Joint Life Insurance Policy vs. Individual Life Insurance Policy